 If you are facing charges for these or any other crimes this holiday season, do not attempt to face them without the skilled advocacy of a Murfreesboro criminal defense attorney.
 At The Clarke Law Firm, we have considerable experience helping those facing the potential penalties of the law.
 We recognize that in many cases criminal charges are levied against good people caught in a bad spot, and we fight diligently to protect them and their future.

-For a free consultation for your criminal defense needs, call The Clarke Law Firm today at (615) 796-6299.
+For a consultation about your criminal defense needs, call The Clarke Law Firm today at (615) 796-6299.